Level 1 - Foundations of GNM PHYSIOLOGIC OCCLUSION

 - How to properly capture a physiologic bite relationship using Dr. Chan's proven and scientific techniques and bite taking protocols with TENS – Two Session Hands On Practicum and Demonstrations with Dr. Chan and team of mentors.

-- How to properly relate the upper and lower dental casts in a physiologic optimal position before starting orthotic therapy.
+- How to properly relate the upper and lower dental casts in a physiologically optimal position before starting orthotic therapy.

 - How to effectively communicate value to your patients.